Engineering diamond interfaces free of dark spins: Results

-Next, we turn our attention to systematically probing the dark spin depolarization ($T_1$) and dephasing ($T_2$) times.
-In principle, the dark spin can be probed by existing correlative DEER measurement sequences as those discussed in ~\cite{PhysRevLett.113.197601}.
+We turn our attention to systematically probing the dark spin relaxation ($T_1$) time.
+In principle, the dark spin can be probed by existing correlative DEER measurement sequences as those discussed in Ref. ~\cite{PRXQuantum.3.040328,de2012controlling,goldblatt2024sensing,PhysRevLett.113.197601}.

-Fig.~\ref{fig:DarkT1}(a) shows a depiction of such a sequence, comprised of two probe segments separated by an evolution interval.
-The electron spin pulse sequences measuring $T_1$ and $T_2$ are shown in light blue.
-For the $T_2$ measurement, the separation between the two probe segments is fixed, while $\tau$ is varied within the evolution segment.
-By contrast, the separation between the two probe segments is adjusted according to $\tau$ in the evolution segment for $T_1$ measurements.
+Here we use sequences that are NV \(T_1\)-limited~\cite{PhysRevLett.113.197601}, in contrast to protocols that are \(T_2\)-limited~\cite{PRXQuantum.3.040328,goldblatt2024sensing}.
+Fig.~\ref{fig:DarkT1}(a) shows a depiction of such a sequence, comprising two probe segments separated by an evolution interval.
+The electron spin pulse sequence measuring $T_1$ is shown in light blue.
+The separation between the two probe segments is adjusted according to $\tau$ in the evolution segment.
 If the separation between the probe segments is varied, the nuclear spin contribution encoded within the two probe segments may introduce unintended modulation~\cite{laraoui2013high}.
-To overcome this issue, we modify the sequence as follows: Let $F^{A}_{\phi}$ be the measurement result for $T_1$, where $A$ indicates the amplitude of the $\pi$ pulse in the $T_1$ evolution segment. $\phi$ indicates the phase of the final $\frac{\pi}{2}$-pulse acting on the NV center.
-By taking the result $F^{\pi}_y - F^{0}_y$, the nuclear modulation will be subtracted out (see Appendix \ref{darkspinT1sequence} for a derivation of the sequence).
-An additional reference measurement, with the last $\frac{\pi}{2}$-pulse phase shifted by 180$^o$ was also performed to cancel the common-mode noise due to NV center control:
+To overcome this issue, we modify the sequence as follows: let $F^{A}_{\phi}$ be the measurement result for $T_1$, where $A$ indicates the duration of the microwave pulse in the $T_1$ evolution segment and $\phi$ indicates the phase of the final $\frac{\pi}{2}$-pulse acting on the NV center.
+By taking the result $F^{\pi}_y - F^{0}_y$, the nuclear modulation will be subtracted out (see Appendix \ref{SI:DarkSpinT1} for a derivation of the sequence).
+An additional reference measurement, with the last $\frac{\pi}{2}$-pulse phase shifted by 180$^o$ was also performed to cancel the common-mode noise due to NV center control.
+The complete sequence is given by